 If the presented UNBLOCK PIN is false, the number of remaining UNBLOCK PIN attempts for that UNBLOCK PIN, regardless on which logical channel the UNBLOCK PIN command was issued, shall be decremented.
+The UICC shall return SW1 SW2 = '63C9', '63C8', ...
+'63C1' for up to the ninth consecutive false UNBLOCK PIN presentation, not necessarily in the same card session.
 After the tenth consecutive false UNBLOCK PIN presentation, not necessarily in the same card session, the respective UNBLOCK PIN shall be blocked and the UICC shall return SW1 SW2 = '63C0'.
-Any subsequent UNBLOCK command applied to this blocked PIN shall then return SW1 SW2 = '6983'.
+Any subsequent UNBLOCK PIN command applied to this blocked UNBLOCK PIN shall then return SW1 SW2 = '6983'.
 A false UNBLOCK PIN shall have no effect on the status of the respective PIN itself.

-- indication PIN, the UNBLOCK PIN and the new PIN or empty.
+- indication PIN, the UNBLOCK PIN and the new PIN.

-11.1.13.2 Retry counter Value
+11.1.13.1.2 UNBLOCK PIN retry counter